Seven Different Conflict Types

 This article is written by Filippa and Markus Amanto.
-They live, love and work together for human growth.
 They have jointly created the web site about relationships www.relationshipschool.com.

 By the Relationship School, they want to reach out to in particular couples, but also to people in other forms of relationships.